 The island nation of Palau is home to one of the most biodiverse and exciting marine ecosystems on Planet Earth.
-Divers can encounter everything from manta rays and sharks, to macro and rare species like the nautilus.
-You'll also find yourself surrounded by vast schools of reef fish and pelagics - all set to a stunning coral backdrop, with out of this world hard and soft formations on every single site.
+Divers can encounter everything from manta rays and sharks, to macro marine life and rare species like the nautilus.
+You'll also find yourself surrounded by vast schools of reef fish and pelagics – all set to a stunning coral backdrop, with out of this world hard and soft formations on every single site.
 Throw in other attractions like WWII-era shipwrecks and a stingless jellyfish lake, and you've got one heck of a diving destination.

 If Palau is starting to sound like your dream destination, you're in luck.
-We've got a full rundown on the islands, complete with ZuBlu's top tips for travel, which sites you absolutely cannot miss, and what to do when you aren't busy diving.
-Keep reading for all the details.
+We've got a full rundown on the islands, complete with a few top tips from our dive travel expert who has lived and worked in Palau as a dive instructor, including which sites you absolutely cannot miss and what to do when you aren't busy diving.

 Where and what is Palau?